satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviews and comment histories to study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, and simplistic measure, but is vague.
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, but it is simplistic measure, but is vague.

 way to indicate appreciationvalue, albeit as a vague problematical.
 Other possibilities include measuring the activity, frequency (Figure